CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/MLaunchOption.md

 _note1: Not all versions of Minecraft support this option._

-_note2: The game would not be able to resolve the address if you pass a domain with an SRV record._
+_note2: If you set a domain with an SRV record, the connection may fail.
+Set the actual address and port that the SRV record points to directly._

 ### ClientId